mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/MaterialApi.md

 <a id="getconcretematerials"></a>
 # **GetConcreteMaterials**
-> List&lt;Object&gt; GetConcreteMaterials (Guid projectId, int connectionId)
+> List&lt;Object&gt; GetConcreteMaterials (Guid projectId)

-Get materials which are used in the connectionId
+Get materials which are used in the project projectId

 ### Example
 ```csharp